nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bms.rst

 The Server compares the code with its local version and accepts the request only if the codes match.

 If you use at least one BMS feature that requires authorization, you need to provide a callback with comparison logic for the authorization codes.
-You can set this callback when initializing the module.
+You can set this callback when initializing the library.

 Deleting the bonds
 ******************